ish-cd/help/the-basics.md

 __Teammates__: Any number of accounts can be linked to a project.
 All project members can write and execute jobs.
 Administrators can additionally invite/remove teammates from a project and connect the project with a Slack workspace.

-__Integrations__: You can generate an _API token_ to run jobs via the drush.io API.
+__Integrations__: You can generate an _API token_ to run jobs via the Ish CD API.
 Like credentials, API tokens are tied to _your_ individual account, not a project.
 You can generate as many API tokens for your account as you wish.
 You may also revoke API tokens at any time.

 </div>
   </div>